 Welcome to the 2015 fourth edition of the bi-annual Making Futures international research conference.

-Making Futures 2013 builds upon the success of the previous (2009 and 2011) international research conferences, and will be held on Thursday 26 and Friday 27 September 2013 within the magnificently sited Mount Edgcumbe estate on the River Tamar opposite the city of Plymouth, Devon, UK.
+Making Futures will be held on Thursday 24th and Friday 25th September 2015, at the magnificently sited Mount Edgcumbe House on the River Tamar opposite the City of Plymouth, Devon, UK.

-Making Futures therefore places the material cultures of craft at the centre of a critical debate facing global consumer society: how might we move beyond the reductive instrumentalism of ‘homo economicus’ and mass consumption, to a political economy capable of valuing our needs for social well being and resilient communities, that can also incorporate concerns for non-human environmental resources?
-Needless to say, this issue has become more urgent than ever in the wake of the global financial crisis and the implementation of unparalleled austerity programmes throughout many societies.
+Making Futures places the material cultures of small-scale making at the centre of a critical debate facing global consumer society: how might we move beyond the reductive instrumentalism of ‘homo economicus’ and mass consumption, to a political economy capable of valuing our needs for social well being and resilient communities, that can also incorporate concerns for non-human environmental resources?

 To conclude: Making Futures functions somewhat like a critically intensive, but extremely personable and supportive, two-day retreat.
-In drawing this 2013 conference together, we invite a diverse range of responses, perspectives and experiences - including those from artists, craftspeople, designer-makers, industrial designers, campaigners and activists, curators and theorists - that challenge and develop the topic, workshops and thematic fields in ways that will help the community take these agendas forward.
+In drawing this 2015 edition together we invite a diverse range of responses, perspectives and experiences from the international community - artists, craftspeople, designer-makers, Fab-Lab and maker movement enthusiasts, campaigners and activists, curators and theorists - that challenge and develop our central topic, our workshops and thematic fields (see Aims & Themes) in ways that will help the community take these agendas forward.